kkirchheim/pytorch-ood/docs/examples.rst

 Outlier Exposure
 --------------------------
+We train a model with  :class:`Outlier Exposure <pytorch_ood.loss.OutlierExposureLoss>` on the CIFAR10.

-We can use a model pre-trained on the :math:`32 \times 32` resized version of the ImageNet and train it with :class:`Outlier Exposure <pytorch_ood.loss.OutlierExposureLoss>`.
+We can use a model pre-trained on the :math:`32 \times 32` resized version of the ImageNet as a foundation.
 As outlier data, we use :class:`TinyImages300k <pytorch_ood.dataset.img.TinyImages300k>`, a cleaned version of the TinyImages database, which contains random images scraped from the internet.